 Figure 2.
 Mechanistic Pathways Promoting Pulmonary Arterial Hypertension.
-In the serotoninergic pathway, hypoxia increases the expression of the serotonin receptor S-HT2B.
-Increased expression of the serotonin transporter S-HTT is accompanied by an enhanced sensitivity to serotonin as a stimulus of the proliferation of vascular smooth-muscle cells and vascular remodeling.
-Anorexigens, especially nor-dexfenfluramine, boost (+) the serotonin-dependent increase in S-HT2B responses and suppress (-) the serotonin-dependent increase in 5-HTT responses.
-In the transforming growth factor $\beta$ (TGF- $\beta$ ) receptor pathway, an unknown stimulus increases the expression of angiopoietin-1 as well as that of its receptor TIE2, which, in turn, leads to a decrease in the expression of bome morphogenetic protein receptor type 1A (BMPR1A).
+In the serotonin receptor 5-HT2B.
+Increases the expression of the serotonin receptor 5-HT2B.
+Increased expression of the serotonin transporter 5-HTT is accompanied by an enhanced sensitivity to serotonin as a stimulus of the proliferation of vascular smooth-muscle cells and vascular remodeling.
+Anorexigens, especially nor-dexfenfluramine, boost (+) the serotonin-dependent increase in 5-HT2B responses and suppress (-) the serotonin-dependent increase in 5-HT2B responses and suppress (-) the serotonin-dependent increase in 5-HT2B responses and suppress (-) the serotonin-dependent increase in 5-HTT responses.
+In the transforming growth factor β (TGF- β) receptor pathway, an unknown stimulus increases the expression of angiopoietin-1 as well as that of its receptor TIE2, which, in turn, leads to a decrease in the expression of bone morphogenetic protein receptor type 1A (BMPR1A).
 This member of the TGF-receptor family is required for optimal signaling with its partner receptor BMPR type 2 (BMPR2).
 Mutant forms of BMPR2 (mBMPR2) and activin-receptor-like kinase (mALK1) are associated with familial forms of idiopathic pulmonary arterial hypertension, and both mutations result in enhanced (unrestrained) signaling through the growth-promoting Smads, which ultimately stimulate vascular smooth-muscle cell proliferation and vascular remodeling.
 PO2 denotes the partial pressure of oxygen.